MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/Mya-setup-checklist.md

  * **Inline suggestions:** Users can see the [inline suggestions](../use/mya-notificatins.md) in a day or so after their license with the MyAnalytics service plan is granted.

 ## Configure MyAnalytics access

 As the Office 365 admin, you can set a starting point for the MyAnalytics users in your organization.
 You can do this for all users at once, for just some of them, or for individual users.
 By default, this starting point is "opted in."
 This means that, by default, users have access to MyAnalytics.
-You can change this starting point from "opted in" to "opted out"&mdash;either for all of MyAnalytics or for it individual parts&mdash;by completing the steps in the following sections.
+You can change this starting point from "opted in" to "opted out"&mdash;either for all of MyAnalytics or for its individual parts&mdash;by completing the steps in the following sections.

 > [!Note]
 > If you've set the starting point to "opted in," users can still choose to opt themselves out.
 Similarly, if you've set the starting point to "opted out," users can choose to use MyAnalytics by opting themselves in.
 The one situation in which a user cannot opt in is if you've removed their license; unlicensed users cannot participate in MyAnalytics.

-### Configure MyAnalytics access at the tenant level
+### Configure access at the tenant level

-Configure MyAnalytics access for all of the users in your organization.
+You can configure access to MyAnalytics elements for all the users in your organization.

+#### Dashboard and weekly email

 1. Open the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal).
 2. In the left pane, expand **Settings** and select **Services & add-ins**.